In this article we'll look at how to make a simple, inexpensive brooder box which contains everything your chicks need

-Personally, if I'm hatching up to six or seven chicks, I use a storage box to begin with (I call this 'Stage 1') and move to a large one later ('Stage 2').
-That's the model I'll be discussing in this article.
+Personally, if I'm hatching up to six or seven chicks, I use a storage box to begin with (I call this "Stage 1") and move to a large one, or two joined together, later ("Stage 2").

 Whichever size you decide on and whatever you use, your container needs to be in a safe place.
 For the first few weeks your chicks are vulnerable and will need protecting from cold, draughts, disturbance and the over-enthusiasm of young children and pets.

 Make sure you have a setting where :

-I use a spare bedroom for the first week, then move them into a large container or puppy pen in my utility room until they're ready to go outside with my main flock.
+I use a spare bedroom with the tote box for the first week, then move them into a large container or puppy pen in my utility room until they're ready to go outside with the main flock.

 I've used various things over the years and come to these conclusions:

-Whatever else you decide to use as your starter bedding please, don't use newspaper.
+Important: Whatever else you decide to use as your starter bedding, don't use newspaper.
 It's much, much too slippy and your chicks won't be able to stand properly.
 Their tiny legs need something to grip with when they're little.